dotnet/arcade/Documentation/3xReleaseShutdownTasks.md

   dev builds upload packages to feeds that contain a mix of transport and shipping packages, as those feeds are needed for downstream builds.

-Drops of builds are uploaded to to `\\vsufile\patches\sign\NET\CORE_BUILDS\3.0.X\3.0.0\`
+Drops of builds are uploaded to `\\vsufile\patches\sign\NET\CORE_BUILDS\3.0.X\3.0.0\`

 To gather a drop: